 The Sheriff of your county of residence is the only person who is authorized to issue permits unless you are a non-resident of Iowa or require a permit as a result of your employment by the State of Iowa, in which case, the Commissioner of the Iowa Department of Public Safety can issue Permits to Carry.

 Annual Permit to Acquire Pistols or RevolversA Permit to Acquire authorizes the holder to acquire pistols and revolvers and long guns; however, this does not authorize the holder to carry a weapon.
-An Iowa Permit to Acquire pistols and revolvers shall be valid three (3) days after the date of application and is valid for one year after the date of application (Code of Iowa, Section 724.20).
+An Iowa Permit to Acquire pistols and revolvers shall be valid three (3) days after the date of application and is valid for five years after the date of application (Code of Iowa, Section 724.20).
 It is valid throughout the state.